nearform/udaru/README.md

 npm run start
 ```

-and then go to `http://localhost:8080/documentation`
+and then go to [`http://localhost:8080/documentation`][swagger-link]

 The Swagger documentation also gives the ability to execute calls to the API and see their results.

-## Testing

-Tests are supplied for the service interface and the Hapi wiring (run `npm test`).

-The test data in the database are going to be reloaded when running `npm test`.

 ## ENV variables to set configuration options

-There is a default configuration file [`service/lib/config.js`](https://github.com/nearform/labs-authorization/blob/master/src/lib/config.js).
+There is a default configuration file [`service/lib/config.js`][config].

-This configuration is the one used in dev environment and we are quite sure the production one will be different :) To override this configuration you can use ENV variables on the server/container/machine you will run the app(s) on.
+This configuration is the one used in dev environment and we are quite sure the production one will
+be different :) To override this configuration you can use ENV variables on the
+server/container/machine you will run the app(s) on.

-To override those configuration settings you will have to specify your ENV variables with a [prefix](https://github.com/nearform/labs-authorization/blob/master/src/lib/config.js#L29) and then the "path" to the property you want to override.
+To override those configuration settings you will have to specify your ENV variables with a
+[prefix][prefix-link] and then the "path" to the property you want to override.

+**Configuration**
 ```
-# service config

 {
   security: {
     api: {